vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 _STATIC_SERVICENAME_: Set `staticName` on service name accordingly, default is false

+_SERVICENAMES_PREFIX_: Optional prefix for all `backend.service.names`.
+May be used when the services matching the endpoint names all share a common prefix which is not used in the _COMPONENTS_ name.
+Only applies when _SERVICENAME_ is not used.

 Usage:

 With this function it is possible to render ingress rules based on minimal input.
-Given that one or more URIs are given in kebap-case notation as _COMPONENTS_, and they are specified under the given _ENDPOINT_ in `hull.config.general.data.endpoints`, for each of them an ingress rule is created with the ingress host set to the hostname contained in the resolved _COMPONENT_ URI and one path for the _COMPONENT_ URI's subpath.
-The targeted service is defined by _SERVICENAME_ and _PORTNAME_.
+Given that one or more URIs are given in kebap-case notation as _COMPONENTS_, and they are specified under the given _ENDPOINT_ in `hull.config.general.data.endpoints`, for each of them an ingress rule is created with the ingress host set to the hostname contained in the resolved _COMPONENT_ URI.

+Per ingress rule the _COMPONENT_ value is converted to camel-case (eg. `log-report` becomes `logReport`) and the corresponding uri entry under the _ENDPOINT_ is looked up.
+This provides the ingress rules `path`.

+The `backend` service is by default set to the _COMPONENT_ value so for example given _COMPONENT_ `log-report` and _ENDPOINT_ `vidicore`, the `vidicore.uri.logReport` rule has `backend.service.name: log-report`.
+In this case there exists the option to use a _SERVICENAMES_PREFIX_ which allows to map _COMPONENTS_ to services with a shared prefix.
+To provide an example for this, consider _SERVICENAMES_PREFIX_ is `configportal-` and _COMPONENTS_ is `api,ui,notification`, the respective `backend.service.names` become `configportal-api`, `configportal-ui` and `configportal-notification`.

+An alternative way to setup the ingress is to provide a _SERVICENAME_ in which case all _COMPONENTS_ will map to this single `backend.service.name` instead of mapping to per _COMPONENT_ converted names.

+For all rules it is possible to define whether the `backend.service.name` is static or not using _STATIC_SERVICENAME_.
+Also you may set the _PATHTYPE_ for all rules, the default is `ImplementationSpecific`.

+Each _COMPONENT_ entry may have an optional `=<PORT-NAME>` suffix stating the name of that components `backend.service.port.name`.
+This is independent of whether a single _SERVICENAME_ was provided or individual _COMPONENT_ based `backend.service.name`'s are used.

 Note that for ingresses, only set URIs that exclude the `Internal` suffix are considered because ingresses deal with traffic incoming to the cluster.

 Example: